AswinS07/C_programming/datatypes_keywords.md

 In the above example , local variable will always print same value whenever function will be called whereas static variable will print the incremented value in each function call.

 # keywords in C
 Keywords are specific reserved words in C each of which has a specific feature associated with it.
 Almost all of the words which help us use the functionality of the C language are included in the list of keywords.
-So you can imagine that the list of keywords is not going to be a small one!

 There are a total of 44 keywords in C (C89 – 32, C99 – 5, C11 – 7):

 ![](keywords.png)

 Most of these keywords have already been discussed in the various sub-sections of the C language, like Data Types, Storage Classes, Control Statements, Functions etc.